ThummeTo/FMI.jl/README.md

 - [*FMIZoo.jl*](https://github.com/ThummeTo/FMIZoo.jl): A collection of testing and example FMUs

 ## What is further under development in FMI.jl?
-- FMI Cross Checks (as soon as the successor is available)
+- FMI3 Cross Checks (as soon as the successor is available)
 - nice documentation & doc-strings
 - more examples/tutorials
 - ...